Black Hole Evaporation Time Calculator

 • Schwarzschild assumption: the formulas apply to a non-rotating, uncharged black hole.
 Real astrophysical black holes can spin, and spin changes the detailed thermodynamics and emission behavior.

 • Isolation assumption: the lifetime estimate assumes no accretion, no mergers, and no substantial absorption of surrounding radiation.
-In galaxies and stellar systems, growth can easily dominate evaporation.
+In galaxies, star-forming regions, and binary systems, growth processes can easily dominate evaporation.

 • Semiclassical regime: Hawking radiation is derived using quantum fields on a classical spacetime background.
-Near the Planck scale, the approximation may fail, so the true end state of evaporation is still uncertain.
+Near the Planck scale, that approximation may fail, so the true end state of evaporation remains uncertain.

-• Idealized emission spectrum: the simplified lifetime constant ignores detailed greybody factors and changes in the number of particle species that can be emitted at high temperatures.
+• Idealized emission spectrum: the simplified lifetime constant ignores detailed greybody factors and changes in the number of particle species available for emission at very high temperatures.

-• Order-of-magnitude interpretation: the results are best read as theoretical scaling estimates, not as precise predictions for an observed black hole embedded in a realistic astrophysical environment.
+• Order-of-magnitude interpretation: the results are best read as theoretical scaling estimates, not as precision predictions for an observed black hole embedded in a realistic astrophysical environment.

-Enter a mass to estimate evaporation time, temperature, and radius.
+Enter a black hole mass in solar masses to estimate evaporation time, temperature, Schwarzschild radius, power, and entropy.

 Optional mini-game: Hawking Tuner

-This arcade mini-game does not change the calculator math.
-It turns the same mass–temperature–lifetime relationship into a fast timing challenge: hold to radiate mass away, release to let accretion win, and line the black hole up with each target band before the scan ring arrives.
+This optional arcade mini-game is tied directly to the same black-hole mass relationships used in the calculator.
+Hold to radiate mass away, release to let accretion win, and try to line the black hole up with each target band before the scan ring arrives.
+It does not change the calculator math; it simply turns the mass-temperature-lifetime tradeoff into a fast visual challenge.

 Score0